1. Place Pivo at X

-- Android phones with Android version 6.0 or higher
+- Premium Android phones from 2017 and later with Android version 8.0 or higher

 That being said, the more recent the smartphone, the higher the camera quality is likely to be.
 The higher the camera quality, the easier it will be for Pivo to track you.